 Short descriptions of vintage motorcycles

-I suppose that many of my homepage-visitors are not so familiar with all these old motorcycle brand names.
-And not everybody will buy books immediately, to be informed about the history of motorcycles.
-That is why I intend to establish here pages within the next weeks (state March 2003) where you can find basic information about past motorcycles - of course only basic information!
-Perhaps it will be one day a (nearly) complete listing of old motorcycle brand names.
-Important for me is only one intention: to keep in mind, to remind of the pioneering work of motorcycle technique in the first half of the 20th century - without these painstaking development we would not have this high standard of technique as we have now…
+I suppose that many visitors to my homepage are not familiar with all these old motorcycle brand names.
+And not everyone will immediately buy books to learn about the history of motorcycles.
+That is why I intend to create pages here over the next weeks (status March 2003) where you can find basic information about motorcycles of the past — of course only basic information!

 Adler